 Room acoustics management:

 There are basic techniques for acoustic room treatment.
 These techniques depend to a large extent on the use, size and function of the room or room.
 Each room needs different acoustic treatment.
 For example, in a theater, suspended ceilings and walls expand in a funnel-like manner towards viewers, thus directing the sound outwards.
 An example is an acoustic cloud that works in completely different circumstances.
 The purpose of an acoustic cloud is to absorb and disperse sound, which is highly dependent on material use.

 Types of material use:

-When it comes to the acoustic cloud, we can talk about a variety of materials.
+When it comes to the acoustic cloud, we can talk about a variety of materials, which have many practical applications.
 Whether we use softer material or hard felt or sound absorbing cotton used in acoustic panels, we are talking about sound absorption.
 The sound absorption greatly reduces echo.It reduces the reverberation time.

 These materials can be used in most places:

 - Hifi acoustics

 For example, you can use the next materials in most places: